Is it your dream to be famous on YouTube?

 Shorts have taken YouTube by storm ever since their release.
 Here you can upload short vertical videos of 60 seconds or less, just like on TikTok or other short video applications.

-A view adds up to a short video if a user swipes through it in the Shorts player inside YouTube.
+A view adds to a short video if a user swipes through it in the Shorts player on YouTube.
 As per YouTube, short views do not add to shorts when they come from clicks on the home page carousel.